webhintio/hint/packages/hint-typescript-config/docs/no-comments.md

 `typescript-config/no-comments` checks that the property `removeComments` is enabled in your TypeScript configuration file (i.e. `tsconfig.json`).

+**Note:** This hint is no longer enabled by default.
+Removing comments as part of a separate minification step is recommended instead.
+See [this webhint issue][no-comments issue] for more details.

 ## Why is this important?

 Removing the comments will make your final JavaScript files smaller.
 If you